-The Wee Folk Centre located in the Village office building does not have an accessible front door.
+The Wee Folk Centre in Greenwood does not have an accessible front door.
 The main entrance is located on a platform with a single step up.
 This step up has no visual indication and could pose a tripping hazard to those with reduced visual ability.